Valsvirtuals/ProtoGlove/README.md

 - more tip module sizes and option for mounting LRAs
 - a way to access the buttons on the ESP that are currently blocked by the ESP mount
 - add support for more board like Arduino nano
+- add placeholder models for commonly used coponents (esp32, potetiometers, servos and more)

 ![alt text](https://github.com/Valsvirtuals/ProtoGlove/blob/main/media/parts.png?raw=true)